6 Habits That'll Keep Your Business Stuck

 2. You’re no longer hustling

 For most business owners the inclination to hustle comes naturally, however sometimes, if we’ve enjoyed some measurable success, we can be tempted into settling.
 But this can stifle your growth.
-Experts recommend you spend a minimum 25% of your time looking for new business.
+Experts recommend you spend a minimum of 25% of your time looking for new business.
 Keep networking.
 Work on marketing and building new relationships; attend trade shows and conferences; go for coffee.
 Keep putting yourself out there.
 Don’t slow down or you may become obsolete.

 3. Making your decisions alone